CB721/ClintBrodarPortfolio/README.md

 The Blog section includes a picture and link to my LinkedIn posts.

-The Contact section includes my contact information, a contact form, and a Google Map of Seattle.
+The Contact section includes my contact information and a contact form.